reab5555/Stock-Risk-Clustering/README.md

 * Negative β: Indicates that the stock moves inversely to the market.

 ### R-Squared
-R-squared, also known as the coefficient of determination, is a statistical measure that represents the proportion of the variance in a dependent variable that can be explained by an independent variable.
 In the context of finance, R-squared is often used to evaluate how well a stock's price movements can be explained by the movements of the overall market.
 A higher R-squared value indicates a stronger relationship between the stock and the market.

 ## Project Overview